hswaggle/github.io/_posts/2025-06-23-basketball_entropy_analysis.md

 ---

 {: .box-success}
-This post explores whether momentum exists in professional basketball through a novel entropy-based statistical analysis.
-Based on the 2019–20 NBA season, we apply a clumpiness measure to scoring sequences and simulate expected distributions under different assumptions.
+This paper explores whether momentum exists in professional basketball through a novel entropy-based statistical analysis.
+Based on the 2019–20 NBA season play-by-play dataset, we apply a clumpiness measure to scoring sequences and simulate expected distributions under different assumptions.

-##1 Introduction
+## 1 Introduction

 **IMAGE**